FlowerWrong/ip2socks/README.md

 sudo ./ip2socks --config=./scripts/config.example.yml --onshell=./scripts/linux_setup_tuntap.sh --downshell=./scripts/linux_down_tuntap.sh
 ```

+#### ip mode

+* tun or utun
+* tap

+#### dns mode

+* tcp: just dns with port 53 redirect to tcp, other flow will be try to send to remote via socks 5 udp tunnel
+* udp: all flow will be send to remote via socks 5 udp tunnel, does not support setup your dns to `addr`

 #### There are 4 way to setup DNS query with tcp

 * `use-vc` in `/etc/resolv.conf`: Sets RES_USEVC in _res.options.
 This option forces the use of TCP for DNS resolutions.